Forests, forestry and logging

 The ratio of labour input per area of forest gives an indication of the labour intensity of the sector across the EU Member States.
-This indicator varies considerably between countries, ranging from a high of around 11.1 employed persons per 1 000 hectares in Hungary to less than 2 employed persons per 1 000 hectares in Finland, Spain Sweden and France (see Table 2 and Figure 5).
+This indicator varies considerably between countries, ranging from abound 13.2 employed persons per 1 000 hectares in Slovakia to <2 persons per 1 000 hectares in Finland, Spain Sweden and France (see Table 2 and Figure 5).
 Some of the differences across EU Member States may also reflect differences in management practices, the density of the growing stocks, the tree species and the terrain.

-The labour productivity of the forestry and logging sector (calculated as gross value added per person employed) also varied substantially across EU Member States in 2015.
-Using this measure, the highest levels of labour productivity were recorded in Finland (EUR 147 500 per person employed) and France (EUR 118 800 per person employed), while at the other end of the range, Ireland recorded productivity levels that were below EUR 10 000 per person employed and EUR 6 100 per person employed in the sector respectively (see Table 2).
+The labour productivity of the forestry and logging sector (calculated as GVA per person employed) also varied substantially across EU Member States in 2018.
+Using this measure, the highest levels of labour productivity were recorded in Finland (EUR 197 600 per person employed) and France (EUR 117 400 per person employed), while at the other end of the range, Cyprus and Greece recorded labour productivity of EUR 5 000 per person employed and EUR 6 100 per person employed in the sector respectively (see Table 2).

 Eurostat, the Timber Committee of the United Nations Economic Commission for Europe (UNECE), Forestry Section of the United Nations Food and Agriculture Organisation (FAO) and the International Tropical Timber Organisation (ITTO) collect and collate statistics on the production and trade of wood through their Joint Forest Sector Questionnaire (JFSQ).
 Each partner collects data from a different part of the world; Eurostat is responsible for the data collection exercise pertaining to the EU Member States and EFTA countries.

 Eurostat produces annual data on forestry and wood industry using two questionnaires:

 - The Joint Forest Sector Questionnaire (JFSQ) on production and trade in wood and wood products;